 Computer Engineer Salary and Career Outlook

-Are you ready to find a school that's aligned with your interests?
+Are you ready to discover your college program?

 Computer systems have evolved significantly over the past several decades.
 This is thanks to computer engineers who design, test, and improve these systems.
 This skilled career can lead to high-paying jobs with some of the best-known companies in the world, including Apple, Amazon, and Google.

-Although the Bureau of Labor Statistics (BLS) projects a slower-than-average growth rate of 2% for computer engineers, these professionals earned a healthy median annual salary of $119,560 as of 2020.
+Although the Bureau of Labor Statistics (BLS) projects a slower-than-average growth rate of 5% for computer engineers, these professionals earned a healthy median annual salary of $128,170 as of 2021.
 Moreover, with computers used in so many types of technology, demand for computer engineers will likely continue into the future.

 This page takes an in-depth look at computer engineer salary and job prospects.